Blood cancer bleeding breakthrough? drug shows promise in major trial

 Summary

-This study tested whether tranexamic acid, a drug that helps blood clot, could reduce serious bleeding or death in adults with blood cancers who have very low platelet counts from treatment.
-Over 600 patients were randomly assigned to receive either the drug or a placebo (dummy treatment) for 30 days.
-The main goal was to see if the drug could lower the risk of bleeding and reduce the need for platelet transfusions.
+This study tested whether a drug called tranexamic acid can lower the risk of serious bleeding or death in people with blood cancers who have very low platelet counts.
+Over 600 adults receiving chemotherapy or a stem cell transplant were given either the drug or a placebo.
+The goal was to see if the drug could reduce the need for platelet transfusions and improve safety.

 Get updates